Historic Window Rescue

 • Painting frame in the color of your choice

-Sash and Door Restoration/Replication
+Sash Restoration/Replication

-Does your exterior window glazing fall out when you touch it?
+Does your exterior window glazing putty fall out when you touch it?
 Does your sash show evidence of a termite party?
 Is your window sash beyond repair?

 A full sash restoration consists of: